functionalscript/nanvm/notes/djs-article.md

 In this snippet, we refer to a data entity imported from `my_module.d.mjs` as `m`.
-When other data entities are used multiple times, defining them via `const` declarations eliminates redundancy.
+When other data entities are used multiple times, defining them via `const` declarations eliminate redundancy.
 In its last statement `test.d.mjs` exports exactly one data entity for external usage.
-Notably, Data JS implements commonly used JSON relaxations (as demonstrated in the snippet with a comment and a use of non-quoted identifiers as keys).
+Notably, Data JS implements commonly used JSON relaxations (as demonstrated in the snippet with a comment and the use of non-quoted identifiers as keys).
-Extensions listed here are elements of ECMAScript standard (as opposite to yet another DSL).
+Extensions listed here are elements of ECMAScript standard (as opposed to yet another DSL).

 DJS employs relative paths in `import` statements, forming a directed acyclic graph of interconnected modules.
 After loading and processing, you can save the resulting data graph